On the fractional relaxation equation with Scarpi derivative: Introduction

 In this work we study the Cauchy problem for the VO fractional relaxation equation

 where $\lambda>0$ is a relaxation parameter.
 In physics, value $-\lambda$ is called the elastic modulus.
-Symbol ${}^SD_0^{\alpha(t)}$ stands for Scarpi variable order derivative and we introduce it in the next section.
+Symbol ${}^SD_0^{\alpha(t)}$ stands for Scarpi variable-order derivative and we introduce it in the next section.
 If ${}^SD_0^{\alpha(t)}$ were the usual derivative, we would have the analytic solution $u(t)=u_0e^{-\lambda t}$ of \eqref{ScarpiRelaxation}.
-If ${}^SD_0^{\alpha(t)}$ were the constant order fractional derivative with order $\alpha\in(0,1)$, we would have the solution of the form $u(t)=u_0E_\alpha(-t^\alpha\lambda)$, where $E_\alpha(z)$ denotes the Mittag-Leffler function of order $\alpha$, that is In this paper we solve the most general case of before mentioned, that is when ${}^SD_0^{\alpha(t)}$ is a variable order fractional derivative.
-Relaxation models are common throughout physics and natural sciences and are well studied, for example in papers \cite{MainardiRelaxation}, \cite{Relaxation2}, \cite{Relaxation3}.
+If ${}^SD_0^{\alpha(t)}$ were the constant-order fractional derivative with order $\alpha\in(0,1)$, we would have the solution of the form $u(t)=u_0E_\alpha(-t^\alpha\lambda)$, where $E_\alpha(z)$ denotes the Mittag-Leffler function of order $\alpha$, that is In this paper we solve the case that is the most general among mentioned, that is when ${}^SD_0^{\alpha(t)}$ is a variable order fractional derivative.
+Relaxation models are common throughout physics and natural sciences and are well studied, for example in papers \cite{VariableOrderRelaxation}, \cite{MainardiRelaxation}, \cite{Relaxation2}, \cite{Relaxation3}.
 We also mention an interesting article \cite{DistrOrderRelaxation} which presents a distributed order version of relaxation oscillations.
-Till this moment, equation (\ref{ScarpiRelaxation}) has been investigated only numerically in \cite{PERSPEKTIVA}, where one can find some preliminary numerical computations.
-In this work, however, we find an explicit analytical solution to this problem. \\
+Till this moment, equation (\ref{ScarpiRelaxation}) has been investigated only numerically in \cite{PERSPEKTIVA} and \cite{GarrappaNumerickoResenje}, where one can find some preliminary numerical computations.
+In this work, however, we provide an analytical formula for the solution to this problem. \\

 The paper is organized as follows.
-In Section 2 we introduce the notation and some basic mathematical tools that will be needed in our work.
+In Section 2 we introduce the notation and some basic mathematical tools that we need in our work.
 Section 3 is our main section, where we find an explicit solution to problem \eqref{ScarpiRelaxation}.
-In the final section we illustrate our results on special types of transition functions.
+In Section 4 we illustrate our results on special types of transition functions.
+In the final section we provide an investigation of a result from Section 4 by numerical means.